Stephanie taylor i don't know where i stand

 -Robert Williston

-Producer: Dave Bird
+Produced by Dave Bird

-Arranged & Conducted: Doug Riley
+Arranged & conducted by Doug Riley

-Recorded in Studio G CBC Toronto, August 12th and 13th, 1970.
+Recorded in Studio G CBC Toronto, Ontario, August 12th and 13th, 1970

-All tracks remastered at The Warehouse Studio by Eric Mosher with Sidechain™.
+All tracks remastered at The Warehouse Studio by Eric Mosher with Sidechain

-Artwork remastered by Brent Lunney.
+Artwork remastered by Brent Lunney

 CBC Production Coordinator: John Rahme